AdguardTeam/KnowledgeBase/docs/guides/collect-har-file.md

 1. Save session as a .har file by right-clicking the grid and selecting **Save as HAR with content**.

-1. Forward to AdGuard support (support@adguard.com) with detailed explanation of issue.
+1. Send to AdGuard support (support@adguard.com) with detailed explanation of issue.
 Supporting screenshots can be helpful, as well.

 ## Firefox {#firefox}

-To create a HAR file in Firefox:
+To create a HAR file in Firefox, follow these steps:

 1. Go to the URL where the issue occurs.
 Do not reproduce the issue yet.